Nuclear Notebook: How many nuclear weapons are there in the world?

-The authors estimate that as of mid-2017, there are nearly 15,000 nuclear weapons in the world, located at some 107 sites in 14 countries.
+As of mid-2017, we estimate that there are nearly 15,000 nuclear weapons located at some 107 sites in 14 countries.
 Roughly, 9400 of these weapons are in military arsenals; the remaining weapons are retired and awaiting dismantlement.
-Nearly 4000 are operationally available, and some 1800 are on high alert and ready for use on short notice.
-This article reviews the locations of nuclear weapons in all nine nuclear-armed states, as well as those of US weapons deployed outside the United States.
-The Nuclear Notebook is always free-to-access in our subscription Journal.
+Approximately 4150 are operationally available, and some 1800 are on high alert and ready for use on short notice.